finopsfoundation/framework/_vendor-members/stormforge.md

 - title: Professional Services
   url: "https://www.stormforge.io/services/"

-# Supported functions in the framework by the product(s) or services, these need to match the menu spelling to add a link automatically, ones listed are examples
+# Supported capabilities in the framework by the product(s) or services.
+Match the page-identifier per capability in order for the capability to show up on the vendor page.
-supported-functions:
-- Optimization Recommendations
-- Automation
-- Continuous Improvement
-- Learning
-- Autoscaling
-- Data Ingestion
+capabilities:
-- Data Processing
+- capability_rightsizing
-- Data Visualization
+- capability_workload-automation
-- Data Analytics
+- capability_establish-finops-culture
-- Containers Capabilities
+- capability_normalization

 # Edit as appropriate to display supported clouds
 clouds-supported: